kragen/derctuo/segments-and-blocks.md

 on SMP.
 (You could presumably do the same thing on a Linux-like system with a SAN, running MESI at page granularity; has anybody tried this?
 Maybe Amoeba?)

+Normally, in MESI, if a cache line is in Modified or Exclusive state, a request from another cache to read it immediately transitions it to Shared state, guaranteeing forward progress.
+But there are possible alternatives; for example, you could "lock" a block or node for writing, so that attempts by other processes (on the same processor or not) to access that block or node will have to wait until you unlock it.
+Or, all blocks and nodes might be "copy-on-write" in the sense that each process writing to them has its own private copy, and all shared data might be immutable, with keys to new data transmitted explicitly via some kind of IPC mechanism, or some small safety valve for mutable data.
+Or, writes might use compare-and-swap semantics: multiple processes might be writing to the same page or node at the same time, but when the first of them commits its write, the others are aborted, either immediately or when they attempt to commit.
+(Presumably they can then be automatically retried.)

+It's tempting to suggest that these mechanisms would make it easy to build highly concurrent shared mutable data structures, but history has not been kind to such optimistic statements.

 I'm not sure what the connectivity between multiple processors and the "disk" should look like; I²C tends to be only 400kbps, which would